Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 General Pharmacology

 These drugs block the effect of sympathetic nerves on blood vessels by binding to alpha-adrenoceptors on the vascular smooth muscle.
 Most of these drugs act as competitive antagonists to the binding of norepinephrine that is released by sympathetic nerves synapsing on smooth muscle.
-Therefore, sometimes these drugs are referred to as sympatholytics because they antagonize sympathetic activity.
+Therefore, these drugs are sometimes referred to as sympatholytics because they antagonize sympathetic activity.
 Some alpha-blockers are non-competitive (e.g., phenoxybenzamine), which prolongs their action because of their strong binding to the receptor.

 Vascular alpha receptorsVascular smooth muscle has two types of alpha-adrenoceptors: alpha11) and alpha22).
 The α1-adrenoceptors are the predominant α-receptors on vascular smooth muscle.
 These receptors are linked to Gq-proteins that activate smooth muscle contraction through the IP3 signal transduction pathway.
 Depending on the tissue and type of vessel, there are also α2-adrenoceptors found on the smooth muscle.
 These receptors are linked to Gi-proteins, and binding of an alpha-agonist to these receptors decreases intracellular cAMP, which causes smooth muscle contraction.
 There are also α2-adrenoceptors on the sympathetic nerve terminals that inhibit the release of norepinephrine and therefore act as a negative feedback mechanism for modulating the release of norepinephrine.